The Way of Shambhala

 - the Sacred Path series—six weekend retreats.

 The Way of Shambhala also encompasses some one- to two-week retreats and advanced assemblies.
-For information about those programs, and about how the Way of Shambhala fits in the overall Shambhala path, please see Description of the Path on Shambhala’s central website.
+For information about those programs, and about how the Way of Shambhala fits in the overall Shambhala path, please see The Shambhala Path on Shambhala’s central website.

 The courses are interactive, communal, and create a learning environment where the teachings are intimate and relevant.
 Participants train in meditation, and use inquiry, dialogue, and contemplative arts to integrate the teachings.